Daniel-Mietchen/events/SciDataCon-2018.md

     - [A wiki perspective on an Open Science Commons](https://www.scidatacon.org/IDW2018/sessions/252/poster/208/) (see session 252)
     - [A wiki approach to collecting, curating and managing citizen science data](https://www.scidatacon.org/IDW2018/sessions/211/poster/150/) (see session 211)
     - [To what extent can machine-actionable data management plans help automate disaster-related workflows?](https://www.scidatacon.org/IDW2018/sessions/164/poster/141/) (see session 164)
-    - [WikiCite and Scholia - a Linked Open Data approach to exploring the scholarly literature and related resources](https://www.scidatacon.org/IDW2018/sessions/264/poster/168/) (session 264; details not clear yet)
+    - [WikiCite and Scholia - a Linked Open Data approach to exploring the scholarly literature and related resources](https://www.scidatacon.org/IDW2018/sessions/264/poster/168/) (General Poster Session with ID 264, taking place on 5 November at 17:30-20:00 in Room Tsodilo A and Entrance)
 - [Session 196: Democratising Data Publishing: A Global Perspective](https://www.scidatacon.org/IDW2018/sessions/196/)
   - Tuesday, 6 November at **14:00–15:30** and 16:00 - 17:30
   - oral presentation: [Wikidata and Wikibase as global platforms for democratizing data publishing](https://www.scidatacon.org/IDW2018/sessions/196/paper/849/)